weston-bailey/RESTful-API-planning/README.md

 * `books` and `genres` are **N:M** and we have the following user stories.
 Think of the  `HTTP methods` first and then think about the _URLs_.
 How can you best describe the data relationships in your _URLs_:
 	* as a user, I would like to see all the genres a particular book is in.
 	* as a user, I would like to see all the books a particular genre has is in it.
+* You will need need routes to handle adding a book to a genre and vice-versa

 ---